dask/dask/docs/source/dataframe-sql.rst

                           meta=known_types,
                           divisions=div_from_parts(parts))

-Where you must provide your own functins for setting up a connection to the server, your own query, and a way to format that query to be specific to each partition.
+Where you must provide your own functions for setting up a connection to the server, your own query, and a way to format that query to be specific to each partition.
 For example, you might have ranges or specific unique values with a WHERE clause.
 The ``known_types`` here is used to transform the dataframe partition and provide